AlyBadawy/AlyBadawy/README.md

 ### 👋 Hi There

+Greetings!

-Hi.
-My name is Aly Badawy (He/Him).
-I am a senior software engineer from Wayne, NJ; and I love building web services for different purposes.
+I'm Aly Badawy (He/Him), a seasoned senior software engineer hailing from Wayne, NJ.
+My true passion lies in crafting dynamic web services for a multitude of purposes.

-I was born in Cairo, Egypt.
-Since I was young, I have been working with computers.
-I wrote my first program when I was twelve years old, in BASIC.
-During  High school, I wrote my first GUI application in Visual Basic.

-While attending college, I started a forums website to disucss software development with other developers, it was there where I was exposed to many technologies like ASP.net, php, and databases, I, then, started creating web applications besides desktop-applications.
+My journey began in Cairo, Egypt, where my affinity for computers sparked at an early age.
+I penned my inaugural program in BASIC at the tender age of twelve.
+As high school beckoned, I ventured into creating my first graphical user interface application using Visual Basic.

+My college days witnessed the birth of a software development forum, an arena for vibrant discussions among fellow developers.
+This venture introduced me to an array of technologies like ASP.net, PHP, and databases, propelling me to forge ahead with both web and desktop application creation.

-Fast-forward to 2007, when I migrated to the united states, I took a plunge and learned over ten different programming languages and frameworks (Ruby, C++, C#, JAVA, Rails, Swift, Perl, VB.net, SQL, Go).
-I also digged into Linux operating systems.
+Zooming ahead to 2007, I embarked on a transcontinental journey to the United States.
+There, I dived headlong into mastering over ten distinct programming languages and frameworks, including Ruby, C++, C#, JAVA, Rails, Swift, Perl, VB.net, SQL, and Go.
+My explorations also encompassed the intricate realm of Linux operating systems.

-From 2014 to 2018, I was the co-founder of a small software development company (Fourteen Inch LLC) that built frameworks and solutions for clients with a wide-range of requirements.
-I was then responsible for most of the lifecycle for the development, from technical analysis and design, coding the back-end, writing tests, and CI/CD scripts.
+Between 2014 and 2018, I proudly co-founded Fourteen Inch LLC, a nimble software development firm.
+We designed frameworks and solutions tailored to a diverse clientele.
+Throughout this phase, I orchestrated the entire development lifecycle, spanning technical analysis, backend coding, test scripting, and CI/CD implementation.

-I Currently work for Steampunk, Inc. - a software development company that specializes in building software for the US goverment.
+In the present day, I'm a dedicated member of Steampunk, Inc., a preeminent software development enterprise specializing in crafting solutions for the US government.

-Beside my passion for software engineering, I also enjoy building low-voltage electronic ciruits, code for AVR microcontrollers, and 3D modeling.
+Beyond my ardor for software engineering, I delight in fashioning intricate low-voltage electronic circuits, coding for AVR microcontrollers, and even delving into the realm of 3D modeling.

 ### 🤝🏻 Get in touch